Home / News / Church & Ministry / With Spring donations, watch out for Planet Aid scam

 Have you ‘bin’ had?

 One of the common misconceptions about donations staying local is metal bins that have popped up everywhere in parking lots.
 Many corners these days have the yellow bins marked ‘Planet Aid’ or green bins marked ‘Gaia’.
-At first glance it may just look like another charity, but a closer look behind the boxes raises questions about who put them there and where those donations are going.
+At first glance, it may just look like another charity, but a closer look behind the boxes raises questions about who put them there and where those donations are going.
 For people who are eager to donate clothing, it’s handy.
 And for the organization behind the boxes; the convenience factor is paying off.

 Area cities are finding that Planet Aid boxes are more of a nuisance than help.
 With the Federal government now investigating the “charity”, city councils are moving to restrict or even ban the donation bins as they clutter parking lots and alleys across the region.

-Evelyn VanKemseke, president of board of directors for Community Center of Shawnee, Inc. says the Planet Aid organization approached her about putting bins in the parking lot at her community center located at 11110 W. 67th St. in Shawnee.
+Evelyn VanKemseke, president of the board of directors for Community Center of Shawnee, Inc. says the Planet Aid organization approached her about putting bins in the parking lot at her community center located at 11110 W. 67th St. in Shawnee.
 VanKemseke says she saw a red flag when they couldn’t answer her questions.

 VanKemseke says her research found that the clothing from the yellow bins is being taken to Texas and sold at the border or ground up and reused as insulation or pillow stuffing.